Nicholas-BI/bakery-efficiency-score/README.md

 # 🍰 Bakery Story: Recipe Efficiency Score (Power BI)

-A Power BI report that helps you find the best recipes in *Bakery Story*—based on what *you* care about.
+A Power BI report that helps you find the best recipes in *Bakery Story* based on what *you* care about.
 Customize real-time rankings with interactive sliders and a nonlinear scoring model built on ratio-normalized metrics.

 ---

 ## What’s the Game?

-In *Bakery Story*, you’re running a virtual bakery—cooking, serving, leveling up, and trying to make the most of limited appliances.
+In *Bakery Story*, you’re running a virtual bakery cooking, serving, leveling up, and trying to make the most of limited appliances.

 Each recipe has tradeoffs: cook time, servings, XP, profit.
 So... what’s the *best* recipe?